freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 # --description--

 Another way to request external data is to use the JavaScript `fetch()` method.
-It is equivalent to XMLHttpRequest, but the syntax is considered easier to understand.
+It is equivalent to `XMLHttpRequest`, but the syntax is considered easier to understand.

 Here is the code for making a GET request to `/json/cats.json`